How do I apply to universities in Ontario?

 • Want to defer your entry by a semester or a year

-The OUAC has many instructional videos that can help you with the application process, including:
+The OUAC has many instructional videos to help you with the application process.